react-native-community/discussions-and-proposals/proposals/0949-ship-standard-javascript-from-published-package.md

 ### Why are we doing this?

 The JavaScript tooling ecosystem is moving fast.
 There are very good alternatives, that are mainly rust and go-based, which are created to improve the build speed and performance.
-As of today, React Native still ships Flow code on npm, relying on userland babel to strip these tags even though most React Native developers don't use Flow.
+As of today, React Native still ships Flow code on npm, relying on userland babel to remove/transform Flow syntax even though most React Native developers don't use Flow.

 ### What problems does this solve?